vandal-uv/anarpy/README.md

-Anarpy - ANalysis And Replication in PYthon
+AnarPy - ANalysis And Replication in PYthon
 ==============================

+AnarPy is a Python package to facilitate the simulation, analysis, and replication of several experiments using computational whole brain models.
+For more details, installation instructions, documentation, tutorials, forums, videos and more, please visit: https://anarpy.readthedocs.io

+This package is developed and maintained by the Valparaíso Neural Dynamics Laboratory at Universidad de Valparaíso (https://vandal-uv.github.io/)

 Prerequisites